DirectOutput/DirectOutput/Documentation/66_OutputControllers_BuiltIn.md

 Those controller chips are controlled using a single data line (there is no clock line).
 The data has to be sent with a frequency of 800khz.
 1 bits have a duration of 0.65uS high and 0.6uS low.
 0 bits have a duration of 0.25uS high and 1uS low.
 A interuption in the dataflow trigger the controller chips to push the data in the shift register to the PWM outputs.

+\image html WS2811Controller.jpg
+This is a image of my controller prototype with classical through the hole parts and a small breakoutboard by SparkFun.

 \subsection use_DirectOutput_Cab_Out_AdressableLedStrip_WS2811StripController_samplexml Sample XML